Michigan Car Insurance Laws and Requirements

 There are serious penalties if you do not carry No-Fault insurance, and you leave yourself vulnerable if you’re injured in an accident and you’re uninsured.
 Read about the penalties for driving uninsured here.

-What if I’m leasing or borrowing a car?
+Do Michigan car insurance laws and requirement apply when I’m leasing or borrowing a car?

 - He or she rents or leases a motor vehicle for more than 30 days.
 (MCL 500.3101(3)(I))